ZufengW/100-days-of-code/log.md

 **Today's Progress**: C# Unity Developer: Finished unit 2 (number wizard).
 Started unit 3 (text adventure 101)

 **Thoughts:** The part about debugging was nice.
 It mentioned rubber duck debugging, assumptions, minimum viable test case and the scientific method.
-It reminded me of how I tried fixing a problem last Sunday.
+It reminded me of how I tried fixing a problem last Sunday.\

+### Day 94: 24 September

+**Today's Progress**: C# Unity Developer: Continued unit 3 (text adventure 101)

+**Thoughts:** I'll finish this tomorrow.

 <!---
 Is this